A longitudinal study of course participants connects participation with higher rates of publications and faculty positions.Read more

 Departmental funding coupled with donations jumpstart our graduate student research projects allowing exploration of a variety of organisms in an array of habitats around the world.

 Your Support Can Make a Difference

 Cornell is a global leader in sustainability and climate change research, teaching, and engagement.
 Our campuses are living laboratories for developing, testing, and implementing solutions that address these most challenging issues.
-Please consider supporting the University's commitment to the environment by making a contribution to EEB.
+Please consider supporting the University's commitment to the environment by making a contribution to EEB; see the options below.
 Every gift to Cornell matters -- here's your chance to be part of something big!

 The following list of giving options (below and upper right) represent a cross-section of opportunities available to our supporters; links will take you directly to Cornell's secure, online giving system--thank you!

-- Support Graduate Student Research: Funds used to support or sponsor graduate student research projects; graduate student research support can be made with designations “In Honor Of” the following: Harrison, Provine, Rabinowitz, Root, and Whitaker Funds, along with other named giving opportunities in honor of our faculty.
+- Support Graduate Student Research: Funds used to support or sponsor graduate student research projects; graduate student research support can be made with designations “In Honor of” the following: Harrison, Provine, Rabinowitz, Root, and Whittaker Funds, along with other named giving opportunities in honor of our faculty.